Canada's Conservatives set to embrace populist to take on Trudeau | Politics

 Canada's Conservatives next month look set to embrace a career politician who has promised to fire the central bank governor and promoted bitcoin as an inflation hedge to become its fourth leader since 2020.
 Having lost three consecutive elections to Liberal Justin Trudeau since 2015, the Conservative Party is keen for a leader like Pierre Poilievre, who is a skilled communicator and unabashedly right leaning, said one strategist who expects him to cruise to victory.

-Canada's Conservatives next month look set to embrace a career politician who has promised to fire the central bank governor and promoted bitcoin as an inflation hedge to become its fourth leader since 2020.
+"The math just simply doesn't really work for any other candidate," said Garry Keller, a former senior Conservative staffer who is now vice president at public affairs consultancy Strategy Corp.
 According to his campaign, Poilievre, 43, has signed up more than 300,000 new Conservative supporters, more than the total number of party members who were eligible to vote in the last leadership race in 2020 and far more than his four rivals.
-Poilievre's campaign did not reply to a request for an interview.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)